winitzki/scall/tutorial/programming_dhall.md

 Such `P` are called _commutative_ applicative.
 Examples are the functor `R a = p → a`, where `p` is any fixed type, and the contrafunctor `P a = a → m`, where `m` is a commutative monoid type.

+### Monads are automatically applicative

+If it is known that a functor `F` is a monad,

+TODO

 ### Function types

 Here, we consider creating a new type constructor `R` via the `Arrow` combinator, `R = Arrow P Q`